-We are currently not involved in any litigation that we believe could have a material adverse effect on our financial condition or results of operations.
-There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our Company or any of our subsidiaries, threatened against or affecting our Company, our common stock, any of our subsidiaries or of our companies or our subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect.
+Except for the above, we are not currently involved in any litigation that we believe could have a material adverse effect on our financial condition or results of operations.
+There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our Company or any of our subsidiaries, threatened against or affecting our company, our common stock, any of our subsidiaries or of our companies or our subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect.

-ITEM 4. - MINE SAFETY DISCLOSURES
+ITEM 4.
+MINE SAFETY DISCLOSURES Not applicable.

-Not applicable.